Melissa Sanderson Warns the U.S. Is Still Behind in Critical Minerals Race

 Melissa Sanderson

-For Rare Earth Exchanges readers, the relevance is broader than mining.
+For Rare Earth Exchanges readers, the relevance extends beyond mining.
 Critical minerals sit upstream of medical devices, imaging systems, advanced electronics, AI infrastructure, and national resilience.
 The supply-chain story is no longer background noise.
 It is becoming policy.

 Search